North Carolina

 Work Requirement

-You must perform at least 8 hours of nursing-related services for pay during your 2-year certification period to be eligible for renewal.
+You must perform at least 8 hours of nursing-related services during your certification period to be eligible for renewal.

 Frequently Asked Questions